McCarthy makes most direct impeachment threat against Biden to date - KTVZ

 ™ & © 2023 Cable News Network, Inc., a Warner Bros.
 Discovery Company.
 All rights reserved.

-CNN’s Manu Raju, Marshall Cohen, Zachary Cohen and Annie Grayer contributed to this report.
+CNN’s Manu Raju, Nikki Carvajal, Marshall Cohen, Zachary Cohen and Annie Grayer contributed to this report.